 6. Guard rails

 Scale, rust or impurities may lead to Surface defects.
-When the hot surface is oxidized by air, scale is produced.
-If steel is exposed to air within short periods, this scale can reduce corrosion, however, the corrosion will expand if it is exposed for long time.
+When the hot surface is oxidized by air, the scale is produced.
+If steel is exposed to air within short periods, this scale can reduce corrosion, however, the corrosion will expand if it is exposed for a long time.
 If the surface is in contact with water, large amounts of mill scale will cause serious pitting corrosion.